idfive/UniCal/README.md

   module displays the UniCal project's README.md Help will be rendered with markdown, on the help page.
-* UniCal Styles (https://github.com/idfive/UniCal-Styles) This module allows you to customize the calendar css, and have them available to all client sites
+* UniCal Styles (https://github.com/idfive/UniCal-Styles) This module allows you to customize the calendar css, and have them available to all client sites that reference it, letting you set global styles for all your SITE calendars.

 INSTALLATION
 ------------